j-barium-56/instaprot/README.md

 `window.instaprot` exposes the feed, the viewer pool and the saved list from the console.

-## Handoff

-[HANDOFF.md](HANDOFF.md) has the current state, the decisions behind the awkward bits, and the gotchas — read it before changing the viewer pool or upgrading py2Dmol.

 ## Credits

 Structures and metadata from the [RCSB Protein Data Bank](https://www.rcsb.org/).